FlyingPotato437/coral-complexity2/README.md

 ### Colony Geometric Measures

-The `GeometricMeasures` class computes geometric measures of individual coral colonies.
+The `GeometricMeasures` class computes geometric measures of **individual coral colonies**.
 It takes a mesh `.ply` or `.obj` as input and returns the following geometric calculations:

 * `File_Path` : File path to the original input mesh.
 Identifies each coral in the file
 * `Vol`: Volume of first mesh (the coral)